 Map 1: Infrastructure Map

-The open-pit Eskay Creek reserves contain 3.88 million ounces at 4.57 g/t AuEq in the Proven and Probable category.
-Skeena completed a Prefeasibility Study (PFS) in July 2021 on Eskay Creek which highlights an after-tax NPV5% of C$1.4B, 56% IRR and a 1.4-year payback at US$1,550/oz Au.
-The company is aggressively advancing Eskay Creek towards a Feasibility Study which is expected to be released in Q1 2022.
+The open-pit Eskay Creek reserves contain 3.85 million ounces at 4.00 g/t AuEq in the Proven and Probable categories.
+Skeena completed a Feasibility Study in September 2022 on Eskay Creek which highlights an after-tax NPV5% of C$1.4B, 50% IRR and a 1 year payback at US$1,700/oz Au and US$19/oz Ag.